-We get tons of requests from families who are looking to get prints from slide collections so that the images and family memories are accessible again.
+We get tons of requests from families who are looking to convert 35mm slides to prints or turn photo slides to digital so that the images and family memories are accessible again.
 While we don’t actually have any in-house printing services, we have worked on enough projects where this is the end goal to have learned the best way to turn slides to print.

 Slides are a high-quality image and they store a lot of visual information.
 The best way to capture all of this information in a printed photograph is to start with a high-quality scan.
-We scan our slides at a minimum of 1600 DPI, and if you are looking to print photographs at 8×10 or larger, we recommend moving up to 3200 or 4000 DPI.
+We scan our slides at a minimum of 1600 DPI, and if you are looking convert slides to photos that are 8×10 or larger, we recommend moving up to 3200 or 4000 DPI.

 Pay attention to the aspect ratio: